 - Digital port is not available in all the Mac, but if your Mac have then,

-Step #1: Click on “Apple” menu and select “System Preferences”.
+- Step #1: Click on the “Apple” menu and select “System Preferences”.

 - Verify the Mac is properly connected with the digital-ready receiver through optical digital cable.
-Apart from this, check the Digital receiver is set up to the option Digital Input.
+Apart from this, check the Digital receiver is set up with the option Digital Input.

-- Adjust the volume of the receiver because when you connect the digital receiver, Mac’s control can’t be used to adjust volume.
+- Adjust the receiver’s volume because when you connect the digital receiver, Mac’s control can’t be used to adjust the volume.

 In case of the internal speaker not working then Try external speakers as an output device

-You should Re-install macOS Mojave using create bootable USB installer
+You should Re-install macOS 12 Monterey using create bootable USB installer

-You can also Downgrade from Mac Mojave to Mac High Sierra.
+You can also Downgrade from Mac Monterey to Mac Big Sur